-Works are restricted to the made ground of the A82 carriageway and TM will be designed in line with existing guidance.
-TM will consist of lane closures with a convoy system.
-Where required, alternative NMU provisions/routes will be included in the TM setup, to minimise impact of the works on NMUs.
+Works are restricted to the made ground of the A830 carriageway and TM will be designed in line with existing guidance.
+TM will consist of a full road closure with hourly amnesties.

 A Traffic Management Plan (TMP), which includes measures to avoid or reduce disruption to road traffic, will be produced in accordance with the Traffic Signs Manual (Department of Transport 2009).
 The TMP will ensure that there is no severance of community assets, access routes or residential development.